Input Validation vs Output Encoding

 Conclusion

 Input validation and output encoding prevent injection attacks by treating all external data as untrusted and ensuring that data is safe in its destination context.
 Security engineers implement validation at every trust boundary and context-aware encoding for all outputs.
+Key success factors:- Validate inputs at every boundary using schema-based validation with type, length, range, and format checks

 - Apply context-aware output encoding using framework-provided functions